Advanced Heart Failure Fellowship

 Emory's comprehensive advanced heart failure and transplant program has a large patient population, dedicated faculty, and active research that is well integrated with cardiac surgery, electrophysiology, and cardiac imaging.
 There are over 5,000 outpatient visits each year and a dedicated inpatient clinical service.

-Ongoing research activities include ventricular assist device therapy (VAD), cardiac resynchronization and device diagnostics, disease management, clinical outcomes research, and investigational drug therapies.
+Ongoing research activities include ventricular assist device therapy (VAD), cardiac resynchronization and device diagnostics, disease management, clinical outcomes research, investigational drug therapies, racial disparities in Heart Failure and allosensitization.
 Additionally, there is a very active adult congenital heart disease program.

 Heart Failure Fellowship

 After completing three years of training in an ACGME-accredited cardiovascular disease training program, the one-year Advanced Heart Failure & Transplant Cardiology Fellowship will provide specialized training in the inpatient and clinic settings.
 Extensive training will include hospital management, pre- and post-transplant evaluation and therapy, adult congenital heart disease evaluation, cardiopulmonary exercise testing, cardiac biopsy, CRT/ICD device management, VAD selection and management, outpatient disease management, end of life care, and investigational/ research principles.